-Clapping, Sleeping, And Serenading: The State Of The Union's Evocative Moments
+Clapping, Sleeping And Serenading: The State Of The Union's Evocative Moments

 As previously mentioned, the State of the Union was lengthy.
 It was the longest such address since Bill Clinton's 2000 speech, and the third-longest of all time.

-If children, such as the above-pictured 6th grader Joshua Trump, will continue to be invited in the future, Congress may want to consider furnishing cots in the House chamber.
+If children, such as the above-pictured sixth-grader Joshua Trump, will continue to be invited in the future, Congress may want to consider furnishing cots in the House chamber.

 A historic first